denvercude/Ai-E-Reader/backend/README.md

 ### Local OCR (Tesseract.js)

-Local OCR uses **Tesseract.js** as a fallback OCR provider, primarily intended for local development or dedicated server use.
+Local OCR uses **Tesseract.js** as a fallback OCR provider, primarily intended for local development, bypassing AWS, or dedicated server use.

 This approach is resource heavy and not recommended for serverless or limited-resource environments.
 To help reduce memory spikes, Local OCR now processes pages one by one instead of loading the entire document at once.